 Yes, you can sue for compensation if you tested positive for a Cyclospora infection from basil.
 Our food poisoning attorneys can help you file a lawsuit if sufficient evidence can link your illness to a food company, grocery store, or restaurant.

-Cyclospora attorneys who were on Pritzker Hageman’s food poisoning legal team have represented more clients in the most recent, large-scale Cyclospora outbreaks than any other team in the U.S. In July 2019 attorneys at Pritzker Hageman filed the first lawsuit in the Cyclospora outbreak linked to Cooper’s Hawk Winery in Jacksonville, FL.
-You can reach our food poisoning legal team at: 1-888-377-8900.
+Cyclospora attorneys on Pritzker Hageman’s food poisoning legal team have represented more clients in the most recent, large-scale Cyclospora outbreaks than any other team in the U.S. You can reach our food poisoning legal team at: 1-888-377-8900.

-Cyclospora Outbreaks Linked to Basil Imported From Mexico
+Cyclospora Outbreak Linked to Basil Imported From Mexico

 As a pathogen native to tropical and subtropical climates, Cyclospora spreads to the U.S. through imported produce.
 Outbreaks are often linked to imported produce from Mexico, including basil and cilantro.

-Health officials are currently investigating an 11-state Cyclospora outbreak linked to fresh basil exported by Siga Logistics in Morelos, Mexico.
-205 people have been sickened, including 5 hospitalizations.
-Minnesota has at least 35 lab-confirmed cases of Cyclospora associated with three restaurant outbreaks that have implicated basil:
+In 2019, an 11-state Cyclospora outbreak linked to fresh basil exported by Siga Logistics in Morelos, Mexico sickened 241 people, hospitalizing five of them.
+Minnesota had at least 35 lab-confirmed cases of Cyclospora associated with three restaurant outbreaks that have implicated basil:

 - City Market in Rochester, MN (26)